De-VertiFL: A Solution for Decentralized Vertical Federated Learning: Experiments

+Preprocessing involved removing irrelevant columns like \textit{Duration}, encoding binary features (\textit{Default}, \textit{Housing}, \textit{Loan}, \textit{Deposit}), and applying one-hot encoding to other categorical features (\textit{Job}, \textit{Marital status}, \textit{Education}, etc.).
+Features were normalized using StandardScaler.
+Features were distributed among participants per federation setup.
+The same neural network architecture as previous experiments was used, with input layers adjusted to assigned features and a two-node output layer for binary classification.
+Training consisted of 20 federated rounds with 10 epochs each. \tablename~\ref{tab:performance} compares De-VertiFL's F1-scores to the non-federated scenario across configurations.

-As can be seen in \figurename~\ref{fig:titanic}, De-VertiFL outperforms the non-federated scenarios by approximately 10\% across all participant configurations.
-Similar to the findings in the Titanic experiment, De-VertiFL exhibits a stable F1-score of around 70\% as the number of clients increases.
-This stability can be attributed to the binary classification nature of the task, which tends to result in less variability in performance compared to multi-class problems.
-Interestingly, the non-federated approach also displays a relatively flat performance curve, with F1-scores ranging from 62\% to 57\% as the number of participants increases.
-This slight decline suggests that while the non-federated model is somewhat robust, it does not benefit from the collaborative learning mechanisms that De-VertiFL provides.
-Overall, these results highlight the advantages of using De-VertiFL for enhancing prediction accuracy in scenarios where client collaboration is feasible.
+As shown in \tablename~\ref{tab:performance}, De-VertiFL outperforms non-federated scenarios in all configurations, maintaining a stable F1-score of 67\% as the number of clients increases.
+This stability reflects the binary classification task's lower variability compared to multi-class problems.
+The non-federated approach also shows a flat performance curve, with F1-scores decreasing slightly from 65\% to 56\% as participants increase, highlighting its robustness but lack of collaborative benefits.
+These results emphasize De-VertiFL's advantage in improving prediction accuracy through client collaboration.